ramuta/gae-py3-boilerplate/README.md

 - **Translations:**
   - In-built simple translation system
   - Each language has its own templates folder
+- **Emailing system**: via SendGrid
+- **Various access levels:** public, basic user, admin.
+Other levels can be easily added using decorators.

 ## How to run the web app using run.py